cloudflare/mitm.watch/reporter/SPECIFICATION.md

 ### ClientCapture
 Records the result of a test, provided by the client.
-- TestID: foreignKey to Test.TestID
+- SubtestID: foreignKey to Subtest
+- CreatedAt: time
-- BeginTime: time
+- BeginTime: time (start of subtest, could be earlier than the first frame)
-- EndTime: time
+- EndTime: time (end of subtest, could be later than the last frame)
-- MaxTLSVersion: uint16
-- ActualTLSVersion: uint16
+- ActualTLSVersion: uint16 (negotiated version or 0 on failure)
 - Frames
 - KeyLog: string
-- Result: bool
+- HasFailed: bool

-A single Test must have a unique (TestID, MaxTLSVersion).
+SubtestID must be unique (a Subtest must have a unique ClientCapture).
+BeginTime, EndTime, MaxTLSVersion and ActualTLSVersion should match the information in Frames.

 ## API
 TODO reporting functionality needs more consideration